How and why we undertake research

 Research is an integral part of our work.
 It underpins our programmatic and advocacy work and improves our activities.
 Through sharing our research, we also share our learning and increase understanding of the issues facing working equids and their owners in developing countries.

 Why is research essential to our work?

 Our global strategy incorporates evidence as one of its five key enablers.
-Both programme and advocacy activities must be informed by the best available qualitative and quantitative evidence.
+Both programme and advocacy activities must be informed by the best available research.

-To do this, we must understand locally-relevant welfare problems and be able to design and evaluate appropriate interventions.
-Because our country programme (CP) teams are in contact with the animals and their owners every day, they know the most important issues being faced and are therefore best placed to identify new research questions.
+To do this, we must understand locally relevant welfare problems and be able to design and evaluate appropriate interventions.
+Because our country programme teams are in contact with the animals and their owners every day, they know the most important issues being faced and are therefore best placed to identify new research questions.

 What guides our research?

 Our research follows a series of key principles:

 - We only undertake applied research, therefore all research we conduct seeks to answer questions and aims to have a practical end-use.

 - Our Animal Welfare Ethics Review Board reviews all research proposals and protocols and ensures they minimise both human and animal welfare risks.